deltachat/deltachat-core-rust/draft/webxdc-user-guide.md

   If no name is set or if there is no manifest, the filename is used as the app name.
 - **icon** - The icon to use for the app.
   The icon must be a `.png` or `.jpg` file and is read from the ZIP-file root directory.
-  The icon should be a square at reasonable width/height.
+  The icon should be a square at reasonable width/height and the implementations will add round corners etc. as needed.
   If no icon is set or if there is no manifest, a default icon will be used.